Carnival Magic accidents and incidents

 |22 March 2014||Other Incidents|

-The accident lead to partial sinking of the barge and leaking over 150,000 gallons (nearly 570,000 litres) of fuel from the tanker, casing spillage in Galveston Bay.
-The Carnival and Royal Caribbean liners delayed their arrival / docking in Galveston.
+The accident led to the partial sinking of the barge and leaking over 150,000 gallons (nearly 570,000 liters) of fuel from the tanker, causing spillage in Galveston Bay.
+The Carnival and Royal Caribbean liners delayed their arrival/docking in Galveston.
 Carnival Cruise Lines decided to postpone embarkation by a day.
 Passengers who choose to continue on the shortened itinerary received 1-day (pro-rated / partial) refund.

 |02 July 2013||Crew / Passenger Deaths|

 (overboard) On July 2, 2013, a male passenger died falling from his cabin’s balcony, He was reported trying to sit on the veranda’s railing when fell backward.
 He stroke another room’s balcony railing before hitting deck floor 3 stories below.